8 CHINATOWNS YOU MUST VISIT

 San Francisco Chinatown

 San Francisco is home to the oldest Chinatown in the world dating back to 1848.
 It is also considered the most visited attraction in San Francisco and home to the largest Chinese community outside of Asia.
 Take a stroll along haunted streets and alleyways and experience the historical significance of one of the most popular Chinese quarters in the world.
-The Grant Avenue where you will find plenty of shops and restaurants is a place not to miss out on visiting.
+Grant Avenue where you will find plenty of shops and restaurants is a place not to miss out on visiting.

 New York City Chinatown